-HAZEL SANDFORD ART GALLERY is located on the Greenville Avenue side of the Carlson Library.
+- HAZEL SANDFORD ART GALLERY is located on the Greenville Avenue side of the Carlson Library.
 The permanent collection covers all media, with special emphasis in photography, prints, artist's books, and ceramics.
-Exhibitions are scheduled throughout the academic year as well as summer sessions with regular gallery hours weekdays and Sundays.

-KEELING HEALTH SERVICES CENTER, off Wilson Avenue behind Givan Hall, has modern clinical and infirmary facilities located on the first floor.
+Exhibitions are scheduled throughout the academic year as well as summer sessions with regular gallery hours weekdays and Sundays. - JOSEPH P. GRUNENWALD CENTER FOR SCIENCE AND TECHNOLOGY, located on central campus west of Harvey Hall and houses offices, classrooms, and labs for AGES, Biology, Chemistry and Mathematics, as well as the planetarium. - KEELING HEALTH SERVICES CENTER, off Wilson Avenue behind Givan Hall, has modern clinical and infirmary facilities located on the first floor.
 The Speech Pathology and Audiology Diagnostic Center is located on the ground floor.
-The Speech Pathology and Audiology Department is also located on the first floor.

-MARWICK-BOYD FINE ARTS CENTER, which stands at the south corner of Payne Street and Greenville Avenue, provides a 1,600-seat auditorium, Little Theatre, Sandford Art Gallery, classrooms, studios, multimedia studio, laboratories, and office and exhibit areas for Art, Music, and Speech and Theatre Departments.

-McEntire Maintenance Building on Wilson Avenue south of Payne Street, is the center for physical plant maintenance, the motor pool, and maintenance shops.
+The Speech Pathology and Audiology Department is also located on the first floor. - MARWICK-BOYD FINE ARTS CENTER, which stands at the south corner of Payne Street and Greenville Avenue, provides a 1,600-seat auditorium, Little Theatre, Sandford Art Gallery, classrooms, studios, multimedia studio, laboratories, and office and exhibit areas for Art, Music, and Speech and Theatre Departments. - MCENTIRE MAINTENANCE BUILDING on Wilson Avenue south of Payne Street, is the center for physical plant maintenance, the motor pool, and maintenance shops.